jdittrich/userNeedResearchBook/text/allURBook.md

 Possibly you could even wrap the information up »So you…« and/or refer to an area you like further information about.
-Thus it will be clear that you care for the information and listened well – without casting some judgment on what was told to you.
+Thus it will be clear that you care for the information and listened well – without casting some judgement on what was told to you.

 ### Body Language

 Make a friendly impression using body language.
-Probably you would not make a bad impression intuitively, but let’s go through it nevertheless:
+Probably you would not make a bad impression anyway, but let’s go through it nevertheless:
 Don't give an angry or stern impression by frowning and crossing arms and legs.
 Don't look careless by leaning back and looking to the ceiling.
-During the interview react toward the participant, look him/her in the eyes (at least for members of western culture).
-When taking notes maintaining eye contact is not possible all the time – but do it when you don't take notes.
+During the interview, show reactions to what the participants says or does  and look him/her in the eyes (at least for members of western culture).
+When taking notes, maintaining eye contact is not possible all the time – but keep eye contact when you can.

 ![not-so-good posture](../images/bodyPostureBad.jpg)